The Frank Doezema Family History

 “pull.”
 Annette graduated from Fenger High School in Roseland (Chicago

-Christian High School in Englewood was not started until 1918], and then
+Christian High School in Englewood was not started until 1918], and then enrolled

-classes at Roseland Christian School, each numbering forty!! students.
-The
+Christian School, each numbering forty!! students.
+The years were likely 1926

-years were likely 1926 and 1927.
-She married in July 1927 and quit teaching
+and 1927.
+She married in July 1927 and quit teaching then, as married women

-then, as married women were expected to do.
+were expected to do.
+Their

 sisters held various jobs.
 Agnes was a seamstress for the Freedman Clothing